 The Abyssal smiled.
 "Ah, yes.
 The Hazurite.
 Most magical creatures would not have the strength to break these bonds."
-Her eyes narrowed as the smile left her face.
+Her eyes narrowed as the smile left her face, her final word breaking through her lips with an angry growl.
 "Most."